Drunin-Martin/QA-Test-Cases-and-Bugs/Bugs.md

 🔹 **Severity**: 🟠 Medium (UX/Functionality Issue)

-The user might abandon the purchase if they don't realize they qualify for free shipping.
+📌The user might abandon the purchase if they don't realize they qualify for free shipping.

 🔹 **Suggested Fix**: